The Dark Future Of Porn

 The solution is as simple as it is controversial: porn should not fall under First Amendment protection, and a society that cares about the health of the family unit, reducing sexual abuse, increasing or maintaining its population, and encouraging men to become positive role models in their communities, should outlaw the production of visual porn while promoting rehab clinics for its addicts that are just the same as rehab programs for other drugs.
 (Yes, yes… I know that even a specific legal definition of pornography has vexed anti-porn campaigners in the past.
 But surely a nation which invented scotch tape and sent a guy to the moon can come up with a happy medium definition of “visual pornography” that allows us to watch Bridgerton but prevents us from watching Gag Me Harder Stepbrother 2.)

-While the tiny libertarian still left in me insists that most addictive vices should not be crimes (e.g. smoking, drinking, gambling, junk food), due to many of us not wanting to live under a nanny state and due to my having an instinctive anger toward Safetyism, the devastating and thorough effects pornography has had—not just upon addicts, but upon the thousands of trafficking victims coerced into performing—warrants a prohibition approach.
-(And before a bigger libertarian predictably chimes in that “People will still watch it”, they can note that this understanding has not stopped us from keeping child pornography illegal.
+While the tiny libertarian still left in me insists that most addictive vices should not be crimes (e.g. smoking, drinking, gambling, junk food), due to many of us not wanting to live under a nanny state and due to my reflexive anger toward Safetyism, the devastating and thorough effects pornography has had—not just upon addicts, but upon the thousands of trafficking victims coerced into performing—warrants a prohibition approach.
+(And before a committed libertarian predictably chimes in that “People will still watch it”, they can note that this understanding has not stopped us from keeping child pornography illegal.
 It’s almost as if a society’s laws are not only about regulating behavior, but also about setting in stone the moral ideals to which a society’s citizens ought to aspire.)

 So, with all of this being said… what bleaker set of circumstances could I possibly be referring to when I talk about porn’s “dark future”?